 With over three-quarters of a million registered buses on the country’s highways, bus accidents tend to happen more often than most people might imagine.
 Shockingly, in 2009, over 250 people died in the United States after being involved in a bus accident.
 Each year throughout the state of Kentucky and the city of Louisville, a number of these accidents occur involving school, charter, and other types of buses.

 While the cause of such tragic accidents often vary on the circumstances and conditions of the road the day of the accident, there is generally one constant—the need for legal representation.
-More specifically, consulting with an attorney gives you the opportunity to ask any questions that may be on your mind, as well as exhaust all legal avenues pertaining to the bus accident you were involved in.
+More specifically, consulting with a Louisville bus accident attorney will give you the opportunity to ask any questions that may be on your mind, as well as exhaust all legal avenues pertaining to the Louisville bus accident you were involved in.